 Misako begins by hand carving her artwork using a variety of techniques.
 Next, natural wood ashes produced during the firing process deposit onto the carved, textured ceramic surface, making various and beautiful effects.
 Each firing produces a unique result, depending on the design of kiln, season, temperature, humidity, density of the loading, quality of the wood, and the people who do the firing.

-A reception for the artist will be held on Saturday, Sept.
-6 from 1:00 to 4:00 pm.
-The Portola Art Gallery is located at the Allied Arts Guild (75 Arbor Rd.) in Menlo Park.
+A reception for the artist will be held on Saturday, November 1, from 1-4pm.
+Portola Art Galley is located at the Allied Arts Guild, 75 Arbor Road.

 Photo Misako Kambe by Gillian Bostock, taken in 2012; “Wood Fired Porcelain Vase” by Misako Kambe is one of the carved ceramic art works that will be included in her November show.